NikhilBagwe/Learn-CSharp-Dotnet/Basic/13 - Dependency Injection.md

 - When the Injector Injects the Dependency Object (i.e. Service Object) into the Client Class through the Client Class Constructor, then it is called Constructor Dependency Injection.

+---
+---

+## A more simpler explantion :

+1. The literal meaning of DI is to inject dependencies.
+2. A Dependency is just another Object that your class needs to function
+3. DI means that the dependency is pushed into the class from the outside.
+It means that we shouldn't instantinate the dependencies using "new" operator from inside the class.